 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Company.
-At the balance sheet date, financial assets exposed to credit risk include cash at bank, premium receivable and financial assets at fair value through profit or loss.
+At the balance sheet date, financial assets exposed to credit risk include cash at bank, premium receivable and loans and receivables.
 These assets are detailed in Notes 13, 14 and 15.
 It is the opinion of the Company that the carrying amounts of these financial assets represent the maximum credit risk exposure at the balance sheet date.